Virginia Headwaters Council

 The Virginia Headwaters Council (VAHC) is the local council of the Boy Scouts of America (BSA) that serves Scouts in areas of the Shenandoah Valley in Virginia and West Virginia and areas of central Virginia.

 History

 The first council in the area was the Staunton Council, formed in 1920 and failed in 1924.
-The Stonewall Jackson Area Council was organized in Staunton, Virginia in 1927.
+The Stonewall Jackson Area Council was chartered in Staunton, Virginia in January 1927.
 The adjacent Lewis & Clark Council was formed in Charlottesville, Virginia in February 1927, and it dissolved and was absorbed into the Stonewall Jackson Council in mid-1931.
 The first Scout executive of the Stonewall Jackson Area Council was J.W.
 Fix who served from 1927 to 1950.
-Fix had joined Scouting as a youth in 1911 and was an Eagle Scout.

 The council was renamed in 2019 to the Virginia Headwaters Council.
 The name refers to the area being the source of the James River, York River, Rappahannock River, and the Potomac River.

 Organization

-The council is part of National Service Territory 12 of the BSA.
-The council service center is in Waynesboro, Virginia and employs seven paid professional Scouters and office staff.
-VAHC is divided into four districts:
+The council is part of Council Service Territory 12 of the BSA.
+The council service center is in Staunton, Virginia and employs three paid professional Scouters and office staff.
+VAHC is divided into two districts: